 Teacher candidates participate in commencement.
 They finish teaching and grading at their site, taking part in all end-of-year activities from grading to classroom clean up.
-They complete summer coursework consisting of two support courses that meet in May & June: Special Education (continuing), and the Classroom Management Workshop, as well as 1-2 content area electives (depending on candidates' designated content area).
+They complete summer coursework consisting of one support course that meets in May: Building Classroom Community, as well as 1-2 content area electives that meet in June and July (depending on candidates' designated content area).
 The Teacher Education Office prepares license paperwork and the Office of Career & Licensing recommends teacher candidates for their licenses.
 Graduates apply to TSPC for their licenses.